dougkellermeyer/auto-correct/README.md

-# AutoTypeApp
+# AutoType Appliccation

-This is an auto-correction app that automatically capitalizes an input and mirrors it on the page.
+This is an auto-correction application that automatically capitalizes an input and mirrors it on the page.
 Built using Angular 4, TypeScript, Bootstrap, HTML, and CSS.

 ## Local Development